 Remember when I was going to review chilaquiles at local restaurants like El Chavo reviews huevos rancheros?
 No?
 That’s probably because I’ve only done two reviews.
-Anyway, today I decided that my new mission (also known as gimmick) should be eating chilaquiles at all the Mexican restaurants in LA and then writing about it.
+Anyway, side effects today I decided that my new mission (also known as gimmick) should be eating chilaquiles at all the Mexican restaurants in LA and then writing about it.
 I have two reviews for this week, which is the same amount of reviews since I first mentioned this project back in July 2007.

 On Wednesday night, I went out with a new blog friend (hi, Faster Bunny) for a late dinner and drinks at Kay ‘n Dave’s in Culver City.
 I chose the chilaquiles since I love Mexican breakfast at any hour of the day.
 I didn’t get a photo, but that’s okay.

 The chilaquiles at Kay ‘N Dave’s were made with a mild red salsa and scrambled with eggs.
 The jack and cheddar cheese mix on top (I think) was plentiful, but clumped up.
 They served it with a side of corn or flour tortillas — weird I know — pinto or black beans and rice.
 I never touched the tortillas, seriously did they expect me to make a taco de chilaquiles?
 The black beans were decent.
 The chilaquiles were okay, but I wouldn’t get them a second time.
 I didn’t really like the way the cheese clumped up and would prefer the eggs on the side.
 I was much more impressed with the tamarindo mezcal margarita.
 I’ll definitely get that again.